dhellmann/pymotw-3/source/sys/tracing.rst

 and *profiling*.
 They are similar, but intended for different purposes and so have different constraints.
-The easiest, but least efficient, way to monitor a program is through a *trace hook*, which can be used for writing a debugger, code coverage monitoring, or many other purposes.
+The easiest, but least efficient, way to monitor a program is through a *trace hook*, which can be used to write a debugger, monitor code coverage, or achieve many other purposes.

 The trace hook is modified by passing a callback function to :func:`sys.settrace`.
 The callback will receive three arguments: the